cniles/lehs/README.md

 - ./data/img/foo.png
 - ./data/css/foo.css

-The result of the following would be to add a resource for each, as "/data/img/foo.htm", "/data/img/foo.png" and /data/css/foo.css, respectively.
+The result of the following would be to add a resource for each, as "/data/foo.htm", "/data/img/foo.png" and /data/css/foo.css, respectively.
+Each resource is created as a function the ignores the two arugments it is passed and returns a byte array of the file's contents.

 ```clojure
 ; add contents of data directory to resources